 A communication will not be sent until it's approved by a person with approval access.
-By default, these are the RSR - Communication Administration and RSR - Communication Approvers roles.
+By default these are the RSR - Communication Administration and RSR - Communication Approvers roles.
 Before a communication is approved these roles have the ability to edit the communication to ensure it meets the standards of your organization.

 Any individual with approval access can view a complete list of communications waiting for approval from the Communication History page.
-The filters on the Communications List block allow approvers to view communications from anyone in Rock, with additional filters for status.
+The filters on the Communications List block allows approvers to view communications from anyone in Rock, with additional filters for status.

-Additional security roles can be added to approve communications by adjusting the block security of the Communication Entry Wizard and Communication Entry blocks.
-Simply add the new role to the Approve permission of these blocks.
+Additional security roles can be added to approve communications by adjusting the block security of the Communication block.
+Simply add them to the Approve permission of this block.